svrvt/vc/README.md

 - [mr][2] `.mrconfig` setup to source files in:
     - `.config/mr/config.d` (for [vcsh][1] repositories)
   This allows any repositories to extend `mr` configuration further.
+- Autocomplete commands and list of repositories to clone for zsh

 <!-- [![asciicast](https://asciinema.org/a/125351.png)](https://asciinema.org/a/125351) -->